KiloOscarSix/Sun-Breed-Mod/README.txt

 MAC: Unzip the mod -> Right-click your "SunBreed" app -> Click "Show Package Contents" -> Open the "Contents" then "Resources" folders -> Hold the Option key and drag the folder named "game" from the mod to the "autorun" folder -> Click merge

 Features:
-This mod adds an in-game walkthrough for the important choices in the game Sun Breed!
 I've added a scene replay gallery to the main menu with all gallery scenes unlocked and viewable.
-I've currently made a few improvements to some of the events in the game so that you will be able to see several missable scenes.
-Read the full list of improvements below to see all of the changes.